-IEF's egg distribution project in Swaziland enables children in rural communities to have unique access to high quality protein.
-Eggs from Project Canaan are distributed to a network of 32 feeding stations in some of the most remote and rural areas.
+The IEF egg distribution project in Swaziland enables children in rural communities to have unique access to high quality protein.
+Eggs from Project Canaan are distributed to a network of 32 feeding stations in some of the most remote and rural areas to children who otherwise have no access to high quality protein.